OIympian/goggle/README.md

-# goggle - shitty "search engine"
+# Goggle - shitty "search engine"
 Goggle is the most budget and shitty search engine that exists, *probably*.
 Uses Serpstack API to scrape google results and display them.

 # How to use